Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unlike the International Space Station (ISS) at an altitude of 400km, this satellite will fly in a Sun-synchronous orbit at an altitude of 800km, where radiation levels are 10 times higher than the ISS.

-According to scientists , 30 days in this orbit is equivalent to 3 years of living on the ISS in terms of radiation exposure.
+According to scientists , 30 days in this orbit is equivalent to 3 years living on the ISS in terms of radiation exposure.

-This is also the first time the Bion-M satellite has flown in a highly inclined orbit at an altitude of 370 - 380km, where radiation levels can be 30% higher than in the ISS orbit.
+This is also the first time the Bion-M satellite has flown in a highly inclined orbit at an altitude of 370-380km, where radiation levels can be 30% higher than in the ISS orbit.

 Scientists want to test biological safety in the harsh space environment and liken the satellite to a large-scale biomedical laboratory.